Code-Institute-Submissions/project-3/README.md

 >Navigation is through a menu which appears as a button for mobiles and tablets, and as a fixed menu at the top of the page in desktop view.
 Clicking on a menu item will start a smooth scrolling to the top of that section within the page.
 This is done in order not to confuse the user in thinking that this is a new page.

->Also the menu keeps track of which section a user is currently in.
-The menu item for the current section is highlighted with a darker background.
-This acts as a sort of breadcrumb.

->Parallax background gives the page a feel of progressing since the foreground scrolls against something which is fixed.
-To a lesser extent the gradient background helps create a sense of movement as well while scrolling.

->Each section in the activities allow the user to read about that particular activity.
-The *Tell me more ...* button displays further information.

 >The About me section is a short bio.
 The link to my linkedin allows a reader to find more about me.
 There is also a CTA button.

->The portfolio allows the user to listen to some examples of my music from soundcloud and youtube.

 >The contact form - through email.js,  allows the user to get in touch with me, enabling all the tasks which depend on this, asking for scores, performance / conducting opportunities, composition / sound design / arrangement / collaboration propositions, questions about tuition.
 A modal will appear to confirm to the user that the message has been sent.